sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/grafana.md

 If you notice that no hardware metrics are displayed for hosts:

-1. Connect to your Prometheus server:

-     * Search for the missing metric.
+1. Connect to your Prometheus server and search for the missing metric.
 If the metric corresponding to the monitored host is:
    * found, **${project.name}** collects data and pushes it to Prometheus.
 The issue is on the Grafana level.
 Please proceed to step 2.
+   * not found:
+     * in the `config/otel-config.yaml` file, add `Prometheus` under the `pipelines:metrics:exporters` section to enable the `Prometheus Exporter`:
+      ```yaml
+      pipelines:
+        metrics:
+         receivers: [otlp, prometheus/internal]
+         processors: [memory_limiter, batch, resourcedetection, metricstransform]
+          exporters: [prometheusremotewrite/your-server, prometheus]
+       ```
+     *  restart **${project.name}**
-       * not found, connect to the server running the *Hardware Sentry Agent* and open the URL `http://localhost:24375/metrics` to verify that **${project.name}** is collecting data.
+     *  connect to the server running the *Hardware Sentry Agent* and open the URL `http://<localhost>:24375/metrics` to verify that **${project.name}** is collecting data.
 If data:
-         * is collected, the Prometheus exporter is not properly set in the `config/otel-config.yaml configuration` file.
+        * is collected, the Prometheus exporter is not properly set.
 Refer to [Integration with Prometheus Server](./integration/prometheus.html) for more details.
         * is not collected:
            * Open the **config/hws-config.yaml** file and verify that the monitoring configuration is correct
            * Enable debug and investigate further.
 It might be a java, a firewall, or a configuration issue.
 Refer to [Debugging](./debug.html) for more details.
-If the debug indicates that the issue is related to the instrumentation layer, use [Sentry's Troubleshooting tools](https://d8dt4sd6nzbfc.cloudfront.net/bmc/support/troubleshooting-tools.html) to identify the real source of the problem.
+If the debug indicates that the issue is related to the instrumentation layer, use [Sentry Software's Troubleshooting tools](https://d8dt4sd6nzbfc.cloudfront.net/bmc/support/troubleshooting-tools.html) to identify the real source of the problem.
 If you [subscribed to one of our support plan](https://www.sentrysoftware.com/pricing/), you can also contact our Support Team.

 2. When data is available in Prometheus but not in Grafana:
      * Connect to Grafana
      * Open the **Host** dashboard
      * Edit the panel of the hardware components for which no data is available
      * In the **Metrics browser** field, verify that the query and metrics labels are correct and make the corrections required.